Applications for the 2022 TFAS Summer Law Fellowship are closed.

-All applicants are required to complete the online application.
+All applicants are required to complete the online application available by clicking here.

 In addition to the online application, there are supplemental materials that must be sent via mail, email or fax using the contact information below.
 Summer Law Fellowship applicants must submit an official transcript and letter of recommendation.
 Please view the application checklist below for detailed instructions.